Mello – Mindful Social Media

 How should it be instead?

-Quality over quantity.
+My conclusion: Quality over quantity.
 We should consume the right amount of good content.
-The goal is balance, which requires mindful action.
+The goal is balance.
+But this requires mindful action.

 As a potential solution to the problem, I designed "Mello", an alternative social media app.